 19. Axel Oxenstierna’s Palace

-I really like the red facade of the palace which varies in roughly carved sandstone and plaster.
-Whatâs interesting is that Axel Oxenstierna perished during construction and thus the Oxenstierna family never resided in the building and it was never completed according to its original plan.
+Interestingly, Axel Oxenstierna passed away during the palace’s construction, so the Oxenstierna family never resided in the building, and it was never completed according to its original plan.

 Directions